 The answer will vary between providers but you can expect the cost of courses and assessments to be around $175 to $200 per day.

-- Single Site Pro Canyon Guide certification involves a 3-day assessment.
-You can expect the fees to total $700 to $950.
+- Single Site Pro Canyon Guide certification involves a 3-day course and a 2-day assessment.
+You can expect the fees to total $950+.

-- Assistant Pro Canyon Guide certification ivolves a 4-day assessment.
-You can expect the fees to total $950 to $1250.
+- Assistant Pro Canyon Guide certification involves a 3-day course and a 2-day assessment.
+You can expect the fees to total $950+.

-- Lead Pro Canyon Guide certification involves a 6-day assessment.
-You can expect the fees to total $1250 to $1375.
+- Lead Pro Canyon Guide certification involves a 4-day course and a 2-day assessment.
+You can expect the fees to total $1250+.

-- Master Canyon Guide certification involves a 7-day assessment.
-You can expect the fees to total $1800 to $2250.
+- Master Canyon Guide certification involves a 4-day course and a 2-day assessment.
+You can expect the fees to total $1750+.

 Be sure to add the cost of travel, accommodation and meals to estimate your total investment.
-While not required, it is highly recommended to take the applicable ACA course to pass the assessment.
-Our assessments are extremely challenging for even the most competent canyoneer.
+Come prepared and ready as our assessments are extremely challenging for even the most competent canyoneer.
+Assessments are three strike format with no conditional passes.

 Is there a first aid requirement for certification?

-First aid certification is not a prerequisite for ACA certification.
-However, you will be expected to obtain the level of first aid certification that is typical for guides in your area.
+Yes.
+First aid certification is a prerequisite for ACA certification applicable to the locale you live in.
+You will be expected to obtain the level of first aid certification that is typical for guides in your area.
 In the United States it is common for guides to hold Wilderness First Responder (WFR) certification.

 How long does certification last?